 The “Museo Etnografico e della Stregoneria di Triora”

-When visiting Triora make sure to check out its museum dedicated to the witch hunt and to witchcraft more in general.
+When visiting Triora make sure to check out the museum dedicated to the witch hunt, trials and witchcraft.
 It is an interesting place, with plenty of historical pieces as well as installations portraying the victims while imprisoned, just as in the witchcraft museum in Salem.

 Is there any mystery in Triora?

 Well, yes, there is some.
 For instance, infernal echoes can be found in the name itself of the village, which for some comes from the Latin tria ora, which translates as “three mouths,” just as those of Cerberus, the infernal hound, which is also, by the way, on the village’s coat of arms.